Adeshina-Elijah-Olaoluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Expansion project 0 is here
+This is task 0 project for I/O redirections